lmas/opensimplex/README.md

     the 2D image, smoothly changing over time, also as dictated by OpenSimplex noise.
 The last frame will match up smoothly to the first frame again.

+    This function can be useful for e.g. the generation of seamlessly-looping animated textures.

     The algorithm uses OpenSimplex noise in 4 dimensions.
 The first two dimensions are used to describe a plane in space, which get projected onto a 2D image.
 The last two dimensions are used to describe a circle in time.